 At Rocky Mountain Periodontal Specialists, we’re dedicated to helping our patients understand their oral health and we always take the time to answer your questions.
-On this page, you’ll find answers to some of the most frequently asked questions, but our Colorado Springs dental team is here to answer your questions whenever you need us.
-Please don’t hesitate to call our office to find out more or schedule a dental implant consultation.
+On this page, you’ll find answers to some of dental implant frequently asked questions, but our Colorado Springs dental team is here to answer your questions whenever you need us.
+Please don’t hesitate to call our periodontal office to find out more or schedule a dental implant consultation.

 Dental implants are metal posts inserted into the gum and jawbone.
 Typically made from titanium, these posts fuse with supportive tooth structures, mimicking lost tooth roots.
 These implant posts are strategically positioned to provide support for a replacement tooth or teeth.

 Unlike other tooth replacement options that only restore those parts of the smile visible above the gum line, dental implant supported tooth replacement options restore both the root structure and the crowns of missing teeth.
 This provides the optimal level of stability for dental restorations and maintains the natural gum tissue volume and jawbone density, ensuring patients retain their optimal level of oral health.